 Having trouble sleeping?

 I know it’s tempting but don’t skip your workout.
-This will be time well spent.
-Exercise helps you maintain balance.
+This will be time well spent and exercise helps you maintain balance.

 - Metabolism stays up